Are EV electricity plans worth it?

 EV plan costs in South Australia

-Annual cost as calculated by WATTever for a 4000kWh/year benchmark household on Time of Use tariff (RTOU) in South Australia PLUS additional usage cost of charging EV as at 21.11.2023.
-All assumptions outlined in the article including 80% of EV charging from home.
-Plans and costs change so make sure to compare the latest offers on WATTever.com.au
+Annual cost as calculated by WATTever for a 4000kWh/year benchmark household on Time of Use tariff (RTOU) in South Australia PLUS additional usage cost of charging EV as of 28.3.2025.
+All assumptions outlined in the article, including 80% of EV charging from home.
+Plans and costs change, so make sure to compare the latest offers on WATTever.com.au

 Getting the right EV plan for you.

-Also consider the level of home charging you think you’ll do.
+Also, consider the level of home charging you think you’ll do.
 If you’re using a slow charging station (perhaps the portable EVSE that came with the car) then you may need to look for EV plans with longer super off-peak periods.
-Or, consider buying a faster charging station that allow you to take advantage of plans that offer “free” narrower charging periods.
+Or, consider buying a faster charging station that will allow you to take advantage of plans that offer shorter “free” charging periods (often just 2 or 3 hours).
 For most EV owners, given the convenience of home charging and the appeal of accessing low-cost energy, it’s well worth considering the shift to an EV or “free power” plan.

 Overnight Saver EV Plans.